 By my very rough—and by no means researched—estimate, I would say that at least half of the people in class in the first few weeks of the year don’t know anyone else.
 In a lecture hall of 200 people, that’s 100 potential friends who are hoping to get to know someone, just like you.
 And if you say hi and it doesn’t work out every time, don’t sweat it.

 Practice, practice, practice

 The truth is, you might not click with anyone the first time you introduce yourself.
 Some people may have a lot on their mind, and don’t want to have a conversation, or you might just not vibe.

 Possible conversation starters include:

 “Hey!
 I’m [your name].
-What do you think of this professor so far?”
+What do you think of this class so far?”

 “Hey!
 I don’t know anyone in this class.
 Wanna exchange emails in case either of us misses a lecture?”

 “I’m lost.
 Do you know where [insert building name here] is?
 I have a class there next, are you heading that way?”